-201 Drawing I (3) UC:CSU (CAN ART 8)
+201 Drawing I (3) UC:CSU

 This course can teach you how to draw.
 Students learn to draw the world around them while developing their personal expressive visions.
-Various media, including pencil, ink, and charcoal are used.
+Various media, including pencil, ink, and charcoal is used.
 Students are expected to complete an additional two hours per week of studio homework.